 To cover more serious conditions, such as heart conditions, certain joint conditions or cancer, you'll likely need to try specialist medical insurers' sites (often you won't see these on normal comparison sites).

 A good starting point – to benchmark a price – would be to get a quote from Medical Travel Compared.
-It's a comparison site, and has a wide range of insurers on its panel, though you'll need to check the level of of coronavirus cover provided with each insurer.
+It's a comparison site, and has a wide range of insurers on its panel.

 Step 3: If you still can't get cover or are not happy with the price, contact a broker

 If you're still unable to find cover or the quote is still too expensive, speak to a specialist broker.
-They will be able to help you find insurers that will cover your condition, though it's unlikely the insurer will cover coronavirus too.
+They will be able to help you find insurers that will cover your condition.

 To find a broker who can help, see the British Insurance Brokers' Association website.

-Always double-check the level of cover offered before taking out a policy as well as providers' websites for any info about coronavirus.
+Always double-check the level of cover offered before taking out a policy, and for more help, see our guide to travel insurance for pre-existing conditions.

 Other ways to protect yourself

-It's not all about insurance – there are other things you can do to in order to minimise the risk of losing money on a UK trip...
+It's not all about insurance – there are other things you can do to minimise the risk of losing money on a UK trip...

-- Check for easily-cancellable accommodation.
-Hedge towards offers with no/low deposits or those that give refunds or let you rebook for free if you can't go.
+- Check for easily cancellable accommodation.
+Hedge towards offers with no/low deposits or accommodation that gives refunds or lets you rebook for free if you can't go.
+Check out our UK hotels guide for more info.

 MSE weekly email